tomduck/pandoc-eqnos/README.md

-**Notice:** This beta release may be installed using

-    pip install pandoc-eqnos --upgrade --pre --user

 **New in 2.0.0:** This is a major release which is easier to use at the cost of minor incompatibilities with previous versions. [more...](#whats-new).

-Also: A [pandoc-secnos] filter has been added to the pandoc-xnos filter suite.

 pandoc-eqnos 2.0.0
 ==================

-*pandoc-eqnos* is a [pandoc] filter for numbering equations and their references (i.e., cross-referencing) when converting markdown documents to other formats.
+*pandoc-eqnos* is a [pandoc] filter for numbering equations and their references when converting markdown to other formats.
+It is part of the [pandoc-xnos] filter suite.
+LaTeX/pdf, html, and epub output have native support.
+Native support for docx output is a work in progress.

 Demonstration: Processing [demo3.md] with pandoc + pandoc-eqnos gives numbered equations and references in [pdf][pdf3], [tex][tex3], [html][html3], [epub][epub3], [docx][docx3] and other formats (including beamer slideshows).